Isothermal Fragmentation: Is there a low-mass cut-off?: Introduction

 Isothermal turbulence with gravity is inherently scale-free\footnote{Scale-free in this context means the equations governing the system's evolution have no inherent scales, but initial conditions can still imprint a mass scale (e.g. Jeans mass).
-Note that the scale-free statement only applies above the dissipation scale, which is negligible in astrophysical applications.} \citep{McKee_SF_theory,SF_big_problems}, so explaining the turnover in the initial mass function of stars (IMF) requires a mass scale from either additional, non-scale-free physics \citep[e.g. protostellar heating, see][]{Krumholz_stellar_mass_origin} or from initial conditions.
-The specific set of \myquote{turbulent fragmentation} models mentioned here all fall into the latter category: they predict that the initial turbulent properties imprint a mass scale ($M_{\rm sonic}$, the sonic mass) where the mass distribution starts deviating from the scale-free result (a power-law).
+Note that the scale-free statement only applies above the dissipation scale, which is negligible in astrophysical applications.} \citep{McKee_SF_theory,SF_big_problems}, so explaining the turnover in the IMF requires a mass scale from either additional, non-scale-free physics \citep[e.g. protostellar heating, see][]{Krumholz_stellar_mass_origin} or from initial conditions.
+The specific set of \myquote{turbulent fragmentation} models mentioned here all fall into the latter category: they predict that the initial turbulent properties imprint a mass scale ($M_{\rm sonic}$, the mass of a self-gravitating sphere of gas with transonic turbulence, see Eq. \ref{eq:sonic_mass} later), where the mass distribution starts deviating from the scale-free result (a power-law).
 However, other works (including some of the same authors) have argued that in a scale-free fragmentation cascade the initial conditions are quickly \myquote{forgotten} by the system \citep{guszejnov_feedback_necessity,Guszejnov_scaling_laws} so the turnover in the IMF can \emph{only} come from additional physics \citep[e.g.][]{larson2005,jappsen2005,bonnell06a}.